-4. Ladle fruit mix into clean jars or freezer containers, leaving 1/2 inch headspace (room for freezing expansion) at top of each container.
+4. Ladle fruit mix into clean jars or freezer containers, leaving ½ inch headspace (room for freezing expansion) at top of each container.
 Seal containers tightly.
 Wipe containers and lids.
-Let containers stand at room temperature about 24 hours.
-Store for 3 weeks in refrigerator or up to 1 year in freezer.
+Let containers stand at room temperature for 24 hours.
+Store for 3 weeks in the refrigerator or up to 1 year in the freezer.

 Yield: 6½ cups of jam